Working with the Community: Activist Milestone #2

 Even before you choose the setting for your letter-writing, you may want to determine your topic and goal for your work.
 Do you want to speak to a member of Congress, to the media, or even to the administration?

 If you are drawing a blank on what a timely, powerful letter-writing topic might be, not to worry.
 RESULTS provides monthly action sheets with talking points and background information that will provide you with the information you need to write a timely, compelling letter.
-Check out the latest domestic action sheets and global action sheets on our website and find one that works for your group.
+Check out the latest monthly action sheets on our website and find one that works for your group.

 Additionally, you can read Working With Congress Milestone #3 “Write a Letter to Your Member of Congress” and Working with the Media Milestone #1 “Write a Letter Write a Letter to the Editor” for more great tips.